ericcombiolab/LRTK/README.md

 # LRTK: A unified and versatile toolkit for analyzing linked-read sequencing data
 # Overview
- LRTK is an easy-to-use tool kit to handle linked-read sequencing data from 10x genomics, stLFR, and TELL-Seq technologies.
+ LRTK is an easy-to-use toolkit to process linked-read sequencing data from 10x genomics, stLFR, and TELL-Seq technologies.
 It contains a suite of utilities to perform data simulation, format conversion, data preprocessing, barcode-aware read alignment, quality control, variant detection and phasing (SNV/INDEL/SV).
 In particular, LRTK is open-source and can generate a HTML report to calculate the key parameters for library preparation and summarize the quality statistics of sequenced reads.

 ![Main](https://user-images.githubusercontent.com/3699571/163749053-543ed7df-fb8f-4aa7-8c7e-3615b756e759.gif)
-# Install through Bioconda
+# Install using Bioconda
 ## bioconda install
 (Please ensure channels are properly setup for bioconda before installing)
 ```